girlscriptjaipur/GDTC_UI-UX/challenge1_RatnabaliDutta/app1/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#UI-UX Challenge 1

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).There are individual React elements rendered on the page.
+The background is a basic JavaScript animation.
+The graphic part is simply a React element rendering a pure CSS animation.
+The whole page has been made responsive using media queries and bootstrap classes.

+Here's a live link for the project: http://abundant-jam.surge.sh/

 ## Available Scripts